JohannesHaubner/ShapeOpt/README.md

 ## Usage/Examples

 Requires a recent master version of dolfin with MeshView support.
 It might require the changes propsed in https://bitbucket.org/fenics-project/dolfin/issues/1123/assemble-on-mixed-meshview-forms-returns.
-Moreover, it also requires a dolfin-adjoint version which supports the changes of git+https://github.com/dolfin-adjoint/pyadjoint.git@constant-adjfloat.

 The Dockerfile (preliminary version) can be used by running:
 ```